 I’m very happy about winning, the competition was of very high standard.
 It was a nice experience being a part of the awards, it was really impressive how so many different pictures came together.”

-The Life Sciences Initiative (LSI) is a multidisciplinary endeavour that includes three faculties: Humanities and Social Sciences, Medicine and Dentistry, and Science and Engineering.
+The Life Sciences Institute (LSI) is a multidisciplinary endeavour that promotes interdisciplinary research in the life sciences across our three Faculties: Humanities and Social Sciences, Medicine and Dentistry, and Science and Engineering.

 The Life Science Image Awards are an opportunity for staff and students to present their artistic perspective on the world of life sciences.
 This year’s themes were: health and wellbeing, health and technology, and beauty in medicine.